wits-cfa/psftune/README.md

 # psftune

-Compare PSFs from an array telescope based on side-lobe behaviour
+Compare PSFs from an array telescope based on side-lobe behaviour.